Overview of China's labor laws

 Types of labor contracts

-An exception to this rule is part-time work, where an oral agreement is considered sufficient.
+Part-time work is an exception to this rule, where an oral agreement is considered sufficient.

 According to the China Labor Contract Law (2008), there are three types of employment contracts: